 - Members of Parliament annually on how useful they find our reports and how satisfied they are with our work

-- audited agencies, including those directly involved in our audits, departmental secretaries and audit committee chairs.
+- audited agencies, including those directly involved in our audits and audit committee chairs.

 We conduct process reviews of our individual audits and send independent external reviewers a sample of our reports to assess their quality and readability.
 We also benchmark our performance against other audit offices in Australia.